influxdata/telegraf/docs/specs/README.md

 * Objective (required) - One sentence headline
 * Overview (required) - Explain the reasoning for the new feature and any historical information.
 Answer the why this is needed.

+Please feel free to make a copy the template.md and start with that.

 The user is free to add additional sections or parts in order to express and convey a new feature.
 For example this might include: